-The main focus for most visitors is the solid gold two-metre stupa on the fourth floor which is the place where the sacred relic is kept.
+The main focus for most visitors is the solid gold 2-metre stupa on the 4th floor which is the place where the sacred relic is kept.
 Continuing up to the roof, there is a pagoda that has a large prayer wheel.
 The temple is built in a style based on the Buddhist mandala and integrated with the Buddhism of the Tang dynasty.
 Read More...

-- Address: 288 South Bridge Road, Singapore 058840
+- Location: 288 South Bridge Road, Singapore 058840, Singapore

 - Tel: +65 6220 0220

 Originally erected by Naraina Pillai – an Indian trader from Penang – in 1827, the temple was modified to its present structure in 1862, although it has undergone several renovations since.
 Apart from being a place of worship, the temple has also acted as an asylum for new immigrants that belong to South Indian Tamil Hindu community.
 Read More...

-- Address: 244 S Bridge Road, Singapore 058793, Singapore
+- Location: 244 S Bridge Road, Singapore 058793, Singapore

 - Tel: +65 6223 4064

-There are plenty of sky-high views in the city, but this one is a little different.
-Located on top of the world’s tallest residential building, it costs only 5 SGD to admire the vista and is usually very quiet, especially as there is a cap on the number of people who can visit daily (200, so as to not disturb those who live there).
+There are plenty of sky-high views in the city, but The Pinnacle @Duxton is a little different.
+Located on top of the world’s tallest residential building, it costs only S$5 to admire the vista which is usually very quiet, especially as there is a cap on the number of people who can visit daily (200, so as to not disturb those who live there).

 Red Dot Design Museum will make you look at everyday objects in a different light.
 Taking the mystery out of innovations that make our life easier and exploring some of the more unusual gizmos and gadgets, it is easy to spend an hour or so here.

 - Tel: +65 6514 0111

-These busy streets encapsulate all the sights and sounds visitors expect of Chinatown, with hundreds of stalls selling everything from silk robes to lucky cats.
+These busy streets encapsulate all the sights and sounds that visitors expect of Chinatown, with hundreds of stalls selling everything from silk robes to lucky cats.
 There are plenty of ‘Made in China’ goods on display and lanterns swaying in the breeze above your head.
 There’s also a fantastic range of street food carts amongst the shopping, with fresh dim sum and crispy duck.

 Thian Hock Keng Temple

 Thian Hock Keng, or the Temple of Heavenly Happiness, is the oldest and probably most interesting Chinese temple in Singapore.
-Built circa 1820, this Taoist-Buddhist temple was dedicated to to Ma Zu Po, the Mother of Heavenly Sages and the protector of sailors.
+Built circa 1820, this Taoist-Buddhist temple was dedicated to Ma Zu Po, the Mother of Heavenly Sages and the protector of sailors.
 You can find this colourful temple along Telok Ayer Street, in the middle of Chinatown.

 - Opening Hours: Daily from 7.30am to 5.30pm

-- Address: 158 Telok Ayer Street, Singapore 068613
+- Location: 158 Telok Ayer Street, Singapore 068613, Singapore

 - Tel: +65 6423 4616

-This small park in the centre of Chinatown is famous for being the only place in Singapore where you can openly speak your mind.
+Hong Lim Park is a small park in the centre of Chinatown that is famous for being the only place in Singapore where you can openly speak your mind.
 Well, as you long you stick to all the rules, which include: being Singaporean, not mentioning religion and making sure you have told the police you plan to speak.

-Opened in 1999, it aims to teach visitors how modern Singapore came to be, and how the city planners continue to plan sustainably.
+Opened in 1999, the gallery aims to teach visitors how modern Singapore came to be, and how the city planners continue to plan sustainably.
 The most impressive part of the gallery is the Central Area Model.
 With a scale of 1:400 it is a miniature version of the centre of Singapore in 3D.

-- Address: 45 Maxwell Road, URA Centre, levels 1-3, Singapore 069118
+- Location: 45 Maxwell Rd, The URA Centre, Singapore 069118, Singapore

 - Tel: +65 6321 8321

 You won’t have any problem finding Baba House.
-Even in an area filled with shophouses that have ornate facades, the blue house stands out on Neil Road, thanks to an ornate entrance door covered in golden leaf.
-In the 19th century this house was owned by a Chinese shipping tycoon, and has now become a museum dedicated to Peranakan culture.
+Even in an area filled with shophouses that have ornate facades, the blue house stands out on Neil Road, thanks to an ornate entrance door covered in gold leaf.
+In the 19th century, this house was owned by a Chinese shipping tycoon and has now become a museum dedicated to Peranakan culture.

-- Address: 157 Neil Rd, Singapore 088883
+- Location: 157 Neil Rd, Singapore 088883, Singapore

 - Tel: +65 6227 5731